Ethan-CS/ResearchNotes/2023/08/202308231511 Manuscript Feedback.md

 6. In figure 11, I would lot the y=x diagonal to show that in most cases the points lie below it.

 7. I was surprised to see no pseudocode or code to explain how the authors come up with the computational method/framework.
 I would add a whole section explaining this, what language and how the code works in general terms.
 At the end this is the main contribution of the paper.

+Our implementation first identifies the cut vertices in the graph using a depth-first search.
+We first obtain equations for single vertices

 Reviewer #2: Review of "Feasibility Assessments of a Dynamical Approach to Compartmental Modelling on Graphs: Scaling Limits and Performance Analysis" submitted to Theoretical Computer Science